kallakata/k8s_cli/README.md

-# A Kubernetes CLI to automate and simplify quick, iterarive changes
+# A Kubernetes CLI to automate and simplify quick, iterative changes
 A full fledged Kubernetes CLI